reqnroll/Reqnroll/docs/Bindings/Scoped-Step-Definitions.md

 # Scoped Step Definitions

-Bindings (step definitions, hooks) are global for the entire SpecFlow project.
+Bindings (step definitions, hooks) are global for the entire Reqnroll project.
 This means that step definitions bound to a very generic step text (e.g. "When I save the changes") become challenging to implement.
 The general solution for this problem is to phrase the scenario steps in a way that the context is clear (e.g. "When I save the **book details**").

 In some cases however, it is necessary to restrict when step definitions or hooks are executed based on certain conditions.
-SpecFlow's scoped bindings can be used for this purpose.
+Reqnroll's scoped bindings can be used for this purpose.

 You can restrict the execution of scoped bindings by: